Magdalene-Okoroafor/SQL-Project/README.md

 This Data Analysis Project aims to extract actionable business intelligence from the AdventureWorks2022 dataset, which models the global operational, manufacturing, and commercial footprint of a multinational bicycle manufacturing enterprise.
 By querying multi-domain tables across sales history, product manufacturing, vendor purchasing, and human resource distributions, this project aims to uncover operational bottlenecks, isolate high-margin consumer trends, and reveal critical purchasing patterns required to optimize corporate supply chain and revenue channels.

+### Data Import

+Move the File to the SQL Server Backup DirectorySQL Server requires strict security permissions to view files.
+To prevent permission errors during import, move the file from your Downloads folder into SQL Server's default directory:Copy the downloaded AdventureWorks2022.bak file.Navigate to your local SQL Server instance backup folder.
+For standard default installations of SQL Server 2022, the path is:C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\BackupPaste the file into this folder.
+Provide Administrator permission if prompted.

 ### Tools

 The tool used for this analysis is Microsoft SQL Server Management Studio (SSMS), for querying the database, writing queries, creating views, and extracting insights; and Power BI, for data visualization (connected using views).